ImmortalWay/Immortal-Core/README.md

 - **Immortal-Core:** *Serves as the foundation for my packs and adds 1 character.*

 ## Credits:
-Thanks @ker0olos for helping with debugging.
+Thanks @ker0olos for helping with debugging!